 Ottoman velvet beds and TV beds – comfort and practicality

-You might think when it comes to choosing a velvet bed, you have to forego practicality in favour of style and comfort.
+When choosing a velvet bed, you might think you have to forego practicality favoring style and comfort.
 You don’t.
-Velvet beds can be amazingly practical as well as luxurious.
-If you want to enjoy comfort and not sacrifice storage space, you can choose one of our ottoman beds.
+Velvet beds can be efficient as well as luxurious.
+If you want to enjoy the comfort and not sacrifice storage space, you can choose one of our ottoman beds.
 If you want to save yourself space, not to mention the trouble, too, of finding a separate TV unit, you could opt for one of our TV beds.
-Either way, the luxury and the comfort will be there.
+Either way, the luxury, and comfort will be there.

 How to choose a velvet bed

 Serene Alexandra Velvet Bed

 Our velvet beds come in different styles.
 You can go for the more stripped-back style with a simple standard velvet, which has a smooth look, or you could opt for the luxury of crushed velvet.
-The irregular patterned style of crushed velvet really captures the light, conveying serious glamour and drawing the eye immediately to it.
+The crushed velvet’s irregular patterned style captures the light, conveying serious glamour and drawing the eye immediately to it.
 As flexible as velvet is, you’ll need to bear this when considering how the bed will work with other room elements, such as the decor.

 Choosing a velvet bed frame

 Bed frames offer the perfect opportunity to inject a major dash of style into your bedroom, which is one of the reasons why they’re so popular.
-Your frame should match the style of the room, which is a fairly straightforward ask, given the versatility of velvet.
+First, of course, your frame should match the room’s style, which is a fairly straightforward task, given velvet’s versatility.

 You should also measure the size of your room and compare it to the size of the bed.
 The bed is a statement piece; you’ll lose that effect if it’s too large for the room.
 The room should look inviting, not overwhelm you.